madisongarccia/Blog/_posts/2024-12-18-food-afford.md

 **I. PCA**

 The first step is to fit `PCA` to the training predictors.
-SInce the goal is to find a linear transformation of the original data that mximizes the variance of the data, the graph below helps to visualize what this process looks like for our case.
+Since the goal is to find a linear transformation of the original data that mximizes the variance of the data, the graph below helps to visualize what this process looks like for our case.

 <figure style="text-align: center;">
     <img src="{{site.url}}/{{site.baseurl}}/assets/img/plots/pca_variance.png" alt="Description" style="width:70%; height:350px;">
-    <figcaption style="font-style: italic;">Figure 8: PCA Maximize Variance Plot</figcaption>
+    <figcaption style="font-style: italic;">Figure 5: PCA Maximize Variance Plot</figcaption>
 </figure>

 From this, we know that to retain 95% of the variance, we need 203 components.
 The next step is to find the hyperplane that preserves the largest amount of the variance, and project the data onto that hyperplane.
-Figure 8 shows that PCA does capture some of the distrinctions between different affordability groupings, but is not ideal.
+Figure 6 shows that PCA does capture some of the distrinctions between different affordability groupings, but is not ideal.

 <figure style="text-align: center;">
     <img src="{{site.url}}/{{site.baseurl}}/assets/img/plots/pca_plot.png" alt="Description" style="width:70%; height:350px;">
-    <figcaption style="font-style: italic;">Figure 8: PCA Labels</figcaption>
+    <figcaption style="font-style: italic;">Figure 6: PCA Labels</figcaption>
 </figure>